Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Thermoplastic materials are used in producing plastic channels.
 They are a wide class of polymers that can be melted and shaped at elevated temperatures.
 The extruded part then solidifies upon cooling.
 The heating and forming of thermoplastic materials can be repeated an indefinite number of times without significant degradation.
 For thermosetting polymers, on the contrary, heating and molding can never be repeated once the polymeric chains have been cross-linked.

-The plastics used in manufacturing plastic channels are the following:
+The following plastics are used in manufacturing plastic channels:

 Polyvinyl Chloride (PVC)